 We are left, though, with the question of the strategic advantage to Ethnomethodology of a stress on hybrid studies.
-To be sure, more topics are made available thereby, but will the successful undertaking of these studies make a significant, long lasting difference to Ethnomethodology itself?
+To be sure, more topics are made available thereby, but will the successful undertaking of these studies make a significant, long-lasting difference to Ethnomethodology itself?
 Where, to coin the phrase, is the ethnomethodological beef?
 At this point, it is difficult to say, in part because there are so few, if any, fully authenticated examples.
 Take what many regard as the leading case.
 Is the pay-off supposed to be that ethnomethodological studies of Mathematics can provide mathematicians with novel ways to pose and solve problems they grapple with?
 Or, is it expected that after sufficient joint work, ethnomethodological studies of theorem proving and the like will offer modes of mathematical reasoning which can be integrated into the portfolio of practices mathematicians invoke?
 From what is on offer so far, both seem unlikely.
-Far more likely is that the relationship will turn out to be civil toleration between two cooperating disciplines who, without any intention of fusing their disciplinary standpoints, are seeking ways of working together for mutual benefit.
+Far more likely is that the relationship will turn out to be civil toleration between two cooperating disciplines which, without any intention of fusing their disciplinary standpoints, are seeking ways of working together for mutual benefit.

-If is this is (all) the turn to hybrid studies amounts to, it is important but not radical reformulation.3 Moreover, it also implies the myth of a necessary and endemic antagonistic relationship between Ethnomethodology and Sociology will have to be re-thought.
+If this is (all) the turn to hybrid studies amounts to, it is important but not radical reformulation.3 Moreover, it also implies the myth of a necessary and endemic antagonistic relationship between Ethnomethodology and Sociology will have to be re-thought.
 Just as with Mathematics, we can imagine, for example, the findings of ethno-sociological studies of surveys might help improve question formulation and response rates.
 This would hardly require either party to review the integrity of their investigative frameworks and theoretical pre-suppositions.
 Studying surveys is not done by using the survey method, nor does administrating surveys need to involve Conversation Analysis or third person phenomenology.

 One recent initiative, however, does not seem to fit so easily with this ecumenism, nor within the general rubric of a First Sociology.
-Although the work carried out in 'epistemics' seems to fit very closely with what was and is done in Ethnomethodology and Conversation Analysis under the heading of 'the social distribution of knowledge', it has been received with some considerable suspicion.
-The source of this suspicion is a conviction the wish to forge epistemics is actually a desire to bring Conversation Analysis into line with the requirements of proof and analysis found in Linguistics.
-This would require both the relaxing of conversation analysis' foundational requirement for the traceability of the phenomenon being analysed in the specifics of the materials being reviewed and the acceptance of Linguistics formalisations as the premises for its descriptions.
-If so, both would seem to involve stepping away from the stipulation to focus on the primeordial set out by Husserl,
+Although the work carried out in 'epistemics' seems to fit very closely with what was and is done in Ethnomethodology and Conversation Analysis under the heading of 'the social distribution of knowledge', it has been received with some considerable suspicion.4 The source of this suspicion is a conviction that the wish to forge epistemics is actually a desire to bring Conversation Analysis into line with the requirements of proof and analysis found in Linguistics.
+This would require both the relaxing of conversation analysis's foundational requirement for the traceability of the phenomenon being analysed in the specifics of the materials being reviewed and the acceptance of Linguistics formalisations as the premises for its descriptions.
+If so, both would seem to involve stepping away from the stipulation to focus on the primordial set out by Husserl, Schutz and Garfinkel, which is why so many of its critics accuse it of 'constructivism'.
+At the moment, the best one can say about epistemics is that its results do not appear to be offering any order of improvement on traditional conversation analytic descriptions of talk.
+Indeed, on occasion, given the moves mentioned above, the policies invoked occasionally seem to exhibit the familiar sociological substitution effect we described in Chapter 3.